andreipa/docker-lamp/README.md

 #### Environment Variables

 * `DOCUMENT_ROOT` - The document root for the Apache server.
 The default value is `./www`.
 All your sites will go here and will be synced automatically.
+You can create subfolders for each project.
 * `VHOSTS_DIR` - The virtual hosts.
 The default value for this is `./config/vhosts.` You can place your virtual hosts conf files here.
 * `APACHE_LOG_DIR` - This will be used to store Apache logs.
 The default value for this is `./logs/apache2`.
 * `MYSQL_LOG_DIR` - This will be used to store Apache logs.
 The default value for this is `./logs/mysql`.